For not-for-profits

 5. Consider a brief training session - 30 minutes on what the policy means for daily work

 Free Me Up AI can help you with the communication and training component if needed.
-Learn more about our AI automation for not-for-profits service.
+Our AI automation for not-for-profits service includes policy development and staff training as standard.